simpleidserver/SimpleIdServer/docs/documentation/openid/authentication.md

 In short, the Authentication Context Class Reference (ACR) ensures the correctness of the user identity.
 In SimpleIdServer, the ACR is similar to the Level Of Assurance.
 The higher your Level Of Assurance, the better the identity of a user can be trusted.

 It's up to the Relying Party to specify the ACR value.
-This value is passed in the "acr_values" parameter with the authorization query.
+This value is passed in the `acr_values` parameter with the authorization query.

 **Example** : If you want to authenticate with a Level Of Assurance equals to 2, navigate to the following URL : [https://localhost:5001/authorization?client_id=umaClient&redirect_uri=https://localhost:60001/signin-oidc&response_type=code&scope=openid%20profile&state=state&acr_values=sid-load-02&prompt=login](https://localhost:5001/authorization?client_id=umaClient&redirect_uri=https://localhost:60001/signin-oidc&response_type=code&scope=openid%20profile&state=state&acr_values=sid-load-02&prompt=login).
 During the authentication flow, the user agent will be redirected to the `Password` and `Sms` authentication window.

 The list of Authentication Context Class Reference (ACR) can be configured in the `OpenIdDefaultConfiguration.cs` file.

-By default, there are two ACR `sid-load-01` and `sid-load-02`.
+By default, there are two ACR values : `sid-load-01` and `sid-load-02`.

 ```
 public static List<AuthenticationContextClassReference> AcrLst => new List<AuthenticationContextClassReference>